-This section provides information on the Bulgarian judicial system.
+This section sets out information on the Bulgarian judicial system.

 Organisation of justice – judicial system

-First instance courts in civil and criminal matters
+Courts of first instance in civil and criminal cases

-The district court (rayonen sad) is the main court of first instance.
-It has jurisdiction over all cases other than those assigned by law to another court.
-Deals with civil, criminal and administrative criminal cases.
-The decisions of the district courts are open to appeal before the relevant regional court.
+The main court of first instance is the district court.
+It examines all cases except those which are assigned to other courts by law.
+It examines civil, criminal and administrative cases.
+Decisions of district courts are subject to appeal before the respective provincial court.

-The District Court is composed of judges and chaired by a President.
+The district court consists of judges and is headed by a chairperson.

-civil matters — actions for the establishment or challenge of origin, for the termination of an adoption, for purposes of incapacity or for annulment; ownership of or real rights over a property if the value of your claim is higher than BGN 50 000, a civil or commercial dispute over a sum of more than BGN 25 000 (unless your case is about maintenance payments, a claim under labour law or the recovery of unauthorised expenditure), an inadmissible, void or incorrect company registration for which the law provides that the provincial courts have initial jurisdiction, or if the law otherwise provides that your case comes under the provincial courts.
+- civil cases - actions to establish parentage, terminate an adoptive relationship, declare a person to be under judicial disability or lift such disability; actions to establish ownership of or real rights over a property if the value of the claim is higher than BGN 50 000; civil or commercial disputes over a sum of more than BGN 25 000 (with the exception of maintenance claims, claims under labour law or for the recovery of unauthorised expenditure); actions to establish an inadmissible, void or incorrect company registration for which the law provides that the provincial courts have initial jurisdiction; disputes subject to examination by a provincial court under other legislation.

-In Sofia, the District Court (GC) has also been set up with the powers of the GA.
-The Sofia City Court at first instance has jurisdiction to hear cases concerning crimes of a general nature committed by persons with immunities or by members of the Council of Ministers.
+A City Court is established in Sofia and has the powers of a provincial court.
+The Sofia City Court acts as a court of first instance for cases relating to crimes of a general nature committed by persons enjoying immunity or members of the Council of Ministers.

-Second instance court in civil and criminal matters
+Courts of second instance in civil and criminal cases

-The regional court hears, at second instance, the contested acts in the cases of the district courts, as well as other cases assigned to them by law.
+The provincial courts, acting as courts of second instance, examine acts appealed against in district court cases, as well as other cases assigned to them by law.

-The appeal court hears, at second instance, the contested acts in the cases of county courts, as well as other cases assigned to them by law.
+As courts of second instance, the appellate courts examine acts appealed against in provincial court cases, as well as other court cases assigned to them by law.

-Third instance courts in civil and criminal matters
+Courts of third instance in civil and criminal cases

-The Supreme Court of Cassation is the court of final instance in criminal and civil cases.
+The Supreme Court of Cassation is the supreme judicial instance in criminal and civil cases.
 Its jurisdiction covers the entire territory of the Republic of Bulgaria.

-Each court in Bulgaria has a website which meets the needs of the citizens, legal entities and administrative authorities.
-These websites provide information on the courts’ structure and activities of the court as well as information on ongoing cases and cases which are already closed.
+Each court in Bulgaria maintains a website which corresponds to the needs of the citizens, legal entities and administrative authorities.
+These websites provide information on the courts’ structure and activities, as well as information on ongoing cases and cases which are already closed.

-The website of the Supreme Judicial Council (Висшия съдебен съвет) provides a detailed list of Bulgaria’s courts, with their addresses and websites (in Bulgarian only).
+The website of the Supreme Judicial Council provides a detailed list of courts in Bulgaria, including their addresses and websites (accessible in Bulgarian only).